luizbgomide/sovereign/rules.md

 **Gain a new Feat**.
 At levels 2, 5, 7, and 10 a Delver can add a level to an existing [Feat](/feats) or pick up the first level in a new Feat.

-If this is the first level they’ve taken in the Feat, they might be granted a bonus skill.
-During character creation, this bonus skill pick is treated like any other skill pick.
+If this is the first level they’ve taken in the Feat, they might be granted a <strong id="bonus-skill">Bonus Skill</strong>.
+During character creation, this is treated like any other skill [improvement](/delver-creation#improvement).
 Taken as part of advancement, however, it counts as three Advancement Points spent toward increasing the skill.

 This is enough to raise a level -1 skill to level 1, or boost a level 1 skill to level-2.
 They may do this even if they aren’t high-enough level to normally qualify for a skill level that high.